Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

-He was released from prison in Tennessee on August 22, and returned to Maryland.
+Abrego Garcia was released from prison in Tennessee on August 22, and returned to Maryland.
 ICE officials said that they would place him in immigration detention as soon as possible, and would initiate proceedings to deport him to a third country.
-However a federal judge had ruled that if they do, they must give him three business days warning, to allow him to challenge it.
 The next day, Abrego Garcia's lawyers supplemented their motion for dismissal, stating that the government was trying to get him to plead guilty to the charges by threatening to deport him to Uganda, but saying that it would instead deport him to Costa Rica if he pleaded guilty to his charges and first served a sentence.
 The motion said that "the DOJ, DHS, and ICE are using their collective powers" to force a choice between these options.
-Abrego Garcia's lawyers have characterized deportation to Uganda as a rendition intended to punish him.
+Abrego Garcia's lawyers characterized deportation to Uganda as a rendition intended to punish him.
 They asserted that he would be exposed to potential persecution or torture, citing Uganda's documented human rights violations, and vowed to fight the rendition "tooth and nail".
 A State Department report on Uganda warns of arbitrary or unlawful killings, forced disappearance, and torture and cruel treatment or punishment.

 On August 25, during a routine ICE check-in in Baltimore, Maryland that was part of his release conditions, Abrego Garcia was detained, and he was then transferred to an ICE detention center in Farmville, Virginia.
 Shortly after, the Department of Homeland Security announced on X that Garcia "will be processed for removal to Uganda".
 The same day, his legal counsel announced that they filed for a writ of habeas corpus in the United States District Court for the District of Maryland to prevent his deportation before the immigration proceedings concluded.
 This case was also assigned to Judge Xinis, who ordered officials to keep Abrego Garcia in the United States while she considers the lawsuit.
 She scheduled an evidentiary hearing for October 6, and ordered that in the meantime he must remain within 200 miles of her court in Greenbelt, Maryland, to enable him to confer with his lawyers.

 Abrego Garcia's lawyers told Xinis that he had submitted a new asylum application.
-He was eligible to reapply because he had recently reentered the US.
-(Refugees have one year after reentry to apply for asylum.)
+He was eligible to reapply because he had recently reentered the U.S. (Refugees have one year after reentry to apply for asylum.)
 The asylum application was to be assessed in an immigration court rather than by Xinis.

 On September 5, the Trump administration informed Abrego Garcia that it would send him not to Uganda but to Eswatini.